 The Temple of Heaven symbolizes the relationship between Earth and Heaven, which stands at the heart of Chinese cosmogony, and a special role that were played by emperors within that relationship.

-Surrounded by an outer wall of 5 km, it covers an area of 273 ha, thrice the size of the Forbidden City.
+Surrounded by an outer wall of 5 km, it covers an area of 2,730,000 square meters, thrice the size of the Forbidden City.
 It is divided into the Inner Temple (Neitan) and the Outer Temple (Waitan) by a double wall.

 Designed with distinctive compactness and exquisiteness, and decorated magnificently, the Temple of Heaven holds rare beauty even among sacrificial buildings in the country and a valuable part of the architectural heritage of the world.

 Copyright©2020 China Daily.
 All rights reserved.